nbicocchi/learn-microservices/modules/chassis/chassis-java/slides/3 - Maven and Spring.md

 * **Source code has to be present on the server**.
 * **Cold start would be slow**: it has to pull the dependencies, build the app, and then run the application (high Mean Time To Start).

-In production environments, it is more suitable to run a pre-packaged artifact such as a JAR file or a [container](https://www.docker.com/resources/what-container/).
+In production environments, it is more suitable to run a pre-packaged artifact such as a container.

 ### Running as a Jar